Cameron Das

-Cameron Das (born March 17, 2000) is an American racing driver who last competed in the Euroformula Open Championship with Team Motopark.
+Cameron Das (born March 17, 2000) is an American former racing driver and content creator who last competed in the 2021 Euroformula Open Championship with Team Motopark.
 In 2016 Das became the first champion of the United States Formula 4 Championship.

 Career

 Karting and national championships

 Das started karting at Autobahn Indoor Speedway in Jessup, Maryland.
 In 2015 Das earned his licence to compete in single seaters at the Bertil Roos Racing School.
-Das made his competition debut in the Bertil Roos Race Series at the Pocono International Raceway east road course.
+Das made his competition debut in the Bertil Roos Race Series at Pocono Raceway east road course.
 After scoring his first pole position at NJMP Thunderbolt, Das finished fifteenth in the series standings competing a partial schedule.
 Coached by Jonathan Scarallo, Das scored five podium finishes.
 Besides the Bertil Roos Race Series the young driver competed at the Carolina Motorsports Park round of the 2015 Formula Lites season.
 Racing a Crawford FL15 powered by a Honda K24 engine Das finished fifth in both races.
 Das also competed in the Formula F class of the SCCA Majors Tour Northeast Conference at New Jersey Motorsports Park, winning the second race.
 With K-Hill Motorsports, Das raced in the New Jersey Motorsports Park with seventh as his best result.

-Lower formulae
+Lower formula

 2016

 For 2016, Das joined JDX Racing to race the inaugural United States Formula 4 Championship, which replaced the Formula Lites series.
 Having scored his first win in car racing at Mid-Ohio, the Maryland native dominated the second half of the campaign, winning eight successive races and taking the title at the season finale.
 Das also raced with JAY Motorsports for a partial U.S. F2000 National Championship the same year.
 His best result was an eighth place at the Toronto street course.